nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - Check for proper handling of edge cases, such as extremely large or small input values.
 - Verify that the UI updates correctly and reflects the changes made by each feature.
 - Confirm that error messages and prompts are displayed appropriately for invalid operations.

+___

+## Future Enhancement

+1. Update error message of `mark` and `unmark` command when input contains telegram of non-member contact.

+   Current error message just warns user the input contains non-member telegram handle, we plan to list the name of the non-member contacts in error message for more convenient marking in the next step.

+2. Add command to view members with attendance on the input date.